 - Campers ages 0-6 year must be accompanied by an adult at all times at CAC, if not with their Kids Camp group. - Lanyard crafts are strictly reserved for ages 7+ (2nd grade and older) and only recommended for ages 10+ (5th grade and older).
-Adult supervision is recommended for young campers, since they generally need hands-on assistance to successfully complete a lanyard.
-Staff members are usually available to provide one-on-one assistance for the beginning of a project, but usually not the entire project.
+Adult supervision is recommended for young campers, since they generally need ongoing hands-on assistance to successfully complete a lanyard.
+Staff members are available to provide one-onone assistance only for the beginning of a project.